 #3 Cold War (Series 7, Eleventh Doctor)

-Of all the nine series of NuWho, Series 7 stands out as the most uneven with the most mediocre episodes.
-And matters were not helped by the series being split into the “goodbye to Ponds” half and the “meet the dull Impossible Girl” half.
+Of all the nine series of NuWho, Series 7 stands out as the most uneven and features the most mediocre episodes.
+And matters were not helped by the series being split into the “Goodbye to Ponds” half and the “Meet the dull Impossible Girl” half.
 For the latter half we got this unremarkable episode featuring the Eleventh Doctor and Clara on a Soviet sub facing off against an Ice Warrior, a Classic Who alien returning after almost 40 years.

 #2 Sleep No More (Series 9, Twelfth Doctor)

-In a pretty solid series 9 “Sleep No More” came out of nowhere and hit us like the toilet seat fell from space and hit that woman in “Dead Like Me”.
+In a pretty solid series 9 “Sleep No More” came out of nowhere and hit us like the toilet seat fell from space and hit that woman in the TV series “Dead Like Me.”
 We started with an interesting POV camera set up and mysterious sleep technology.
-Then we got turd-looking monsters which were actually made from eye cold (which somehow was even worse) and a twist ending which was less mind blowing, see The Usual Suspects, and more “saw it coming a mile away”, see The Village.
+Then we got turd-looking monsters which were actually made from eye cold (which somehow was even worse) and a twist ending which was less mind blowing, see The Usual Suspects, and more “saw it coming a mile away,” see The Village.

 “Sleep No More” adds nothing to the series 9 arc or to the overall mythos and can easily be skipped without negatively affecting your binge experience.